Transitional cell carcinoma of the bladder; Urothelial cancer

 For early disease (stages 0 and I), chemotherapy is usually given directly into the bladder.

 As with all treatments, side effects are possible.
-Ask your doctor what side effects you might expect, and what to do if they occur.
+Ask your provider what side effects you might expect, and what to do if they occur.

 Surgery for bladder cancer includes: